 Tip #1: From around 30 weeks I would recommend to start picking up bits and pieces that you need, you don’t have to pack them just yet, but keep them all together in a basket/bag/box and tell your birth partner where they are.

-I would advise having separate bags with you for each section of labour and postpartum time, try and keep your bags small as space is pretty tight in hospitals.
-I have broken down the list into 5 bags.
+If like me you like to have a system in place when packing, I would advise having separate bags with you for each section of labour and postpartum time, try and keep your bags small as space is pretty tight in hospitals.
+I have broken down the list into 5 bags, don’t be alarmed it makes sense when you read through.

 - Labour ward bag